WajeehAlamoudi/skinlite/readme.md

 ## Running the Evaluation

 To evaluate a model, use the `test.py` script with the following command:
+### Note: The trained models are provided on my Google Drive account, please send me a request via email or let me know to share the models.
 ### Arguments:
 - **`--model_path`**:
   - Type: `str`